codesandbox/docs/packages/projects-docs/pages/learn/getting-started/your-first-repository.md

 You need to have `write` permission on Github to be able to import the project.
 Repositories where you only have `read` access can only be forked.

 - Verify your **GitHub permissions**.
-CodeSandbox Projects requires full git access to be able to import and commit.
+CodeSandbox Repositories requires full git access to be able to import and commit.
 If you face any  authentication errors, follow the steps to reset your github permissions listed below.

 #### **Resetting Github permissions**